helloDolin/books/english_study/english_practice.md

 The files are organized in a hierarchical directory structure.
 Her lover walked out on her after she had aborted their child.
 See how stupidly they kow-tow to persons higher in the hierarchy.
-Coach Lucas reassemble his team in Septemper.
+Coach Lucas reassemble his team in September.
 He took a long slow breath,inhaling deeply.
 Ozone is a highly reactive form of oxygen gas.
-The purpose of the book is to provide a complete guide to the universicy.
+The purpose of the book is to provide a complete guide to the university.
 He only received a fraction of the profits.
 The extent of the damage was severe.
 If you're running pod install manually,make sure flutter pub get is executed first.